AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * goblū - to invent
 * gorezū - to happen
 	* goreziera - happening / event
+* gramū - to darken
+	* grama - dark
 * hafalū - to trade
 	* hafalieng - money
 * hafnū - to bestow luck